rjray/advent-2020-clojure/README.md

 The `test` directory contains unit tests.
 I'm experimenting with these for the first time this go-around, so I'll say more here once I have a better feel.

+## Stats

+Number of answers correct on first submission: 2/2 (100%)

+Highest rank for first half: 2863

+Highest rank for second half: 2417

 ## Usage

 This project is managed with [Leiningen](https://leiningen.org/).
 Running the following will download any dependencies and start a REPL: